DigitalExtinction/Game/README.md

 above, without any additional terms or conditions.

-All other artwork in this repository, including 3D models, textures, animations, UI bitmaps, sounds and music is licensed under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
+All other artwork in this repository, including 3D models, textures, animations, UI bitmaps, sounds and music are licensed under [Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/legalcode)